RotaryKer/selfOS/README.md

 # selfOS
 HomeBrew OS on your environment with Docker
+Operation confirmed up to Day 4

 # Require
 Docker environment.
 Windows